-Distinctive features: Scrambling,
+Distinctive features: Scrambling, herbaceous vines, with alternate leaf-like branches carrying numerous tiny microphylls.

-herbaceous vines, with alternate leaf-like branches carrying numerous tiny microphylls.
-Distribution: A cosmopolitan genus of ~720 species, most of which are distributed in the tropics.
-In the Neotropics the genus is represented by 249 species (Ulloa Ulloa et al. 2018 onwards) with only two species of scrambling vines.
-Selaginella exaltata (Kuntze) Spring is native to the Neotropics with distribution in Costa Rica, Panama, Colombia, Ecuador, Peru, Bolivia and the Amazon region of Brazil, while S. willdenowii (Poir.)
-Baker is a species native to tropical Asia and Indonesia which has been introduced in Panama, Colombia and Jamaica and is naturalized in Puerto Rico after its introduction there as an ornamental plant; moist lowland forests.
+Distribution: A cosmopolitan genus of about 720 species, most of which are distributed in the tropics.
+In the Neotropics the genus is represented by 249 species (Ulloa et al. 2013) with only two species of scrambling vines.
+Selaginella exaltata (Kunze) Spring is native to the Neotropics with distribution in Costa Rica, Panama, Colombia, Ecuador, Peru, Bolivia and the Amazon region of Brazil, while S. willdenowii (Poir.)
+Baker is a species native to tropical Asia and

+Indonesia which has been introduced in Panama, Colombia and Jamaica and is naturalized in Puerto Rico after its introduction there as an ornamental plant; moist lowland forests.